revolalex/my-authetification-platform/README.md

 ## App

-This authentification app crypt password and use token
+This authentification app crypt password and use token identification
  - You can create a user
  - You can authentifiate a register user
  - A register user can add, delete a contact and update the contact email